 Sekishu traditional Japanese paper Sekishu washi

 Delicate Japanese paper that combines toughness and flexibility

-According to Kamisukichohoki, published in 1798 (Kansei 10), KAKINOMOTO no Hitomaro, the governor of Iwami from 704~715 (Keiun 1~Wado 8), “taught the populace to make Japanese paper.”
-From then on, for about 1300 years, Sekishu washi continued to be made in the Iwami district in the western part of Shimane Prefecture.
-Osaka merchants in the Edo period used Sekishu washi for their account books, and this was the type of washi used for the object that was most important for their products, keeping records of the customers.
-We are told that even if there was a fire, they would throw the ledger with the customer names into a well to save it from being burned; when it was taken out of the well, the paper was untorn and had not dissolved, so they could start doing business again.
+From the beginning of the 8th century, for about 1300 years, Sekishu washi was made in the Iwami district of western Shimane prefecture.
+In the Edo period, Osaka merchants used Sekishu washi for their account books.
+This was the type of washi that was most important for their businesses, keeping records of the customers.
+It is said that even if there was a fire, they would throw the ledger with the customer names into a well to save it from being burned because when it was taken out, the paper was untorn and had not dissolved, so they could start doing business again.

-In 1969 (Showa 44), the Sekishuu hanshi produced by the Sekishu Hanshi Gijutsushakai was designated as a national important intangible cultural asset.
-In 2009 (Heisei 21), in accordance with a Unesco treaty having to do with the protection of intangible cultural heritages, Sekishu hanshi was recorded as an intangible heritage of humanity.
-Even today, the traditional craft product “Sekishu washi,” including the important intangible cultural asset Sekishu hanshi, is being used as a special type of washi for the restoration of cultural properties, and this culture that has endured for 1300 years is being carried on by young artisans.
+In 1969, the Sekishu calligraphy paper produced by the Sekishu Calligraphy Paper Craftsmen Association was designated a National Important Intangible Cultural Asset.
+In 2009, in accordance with a UNESCO treaty, Sekishu-banshi, calligraphy paper, was recorded as an Intangible Heritage of Humanity.
+Even today, Sekishu washi is used as a special type of washi for the restoration of cultural properties.
+Still today this handicraft is being carried on by young artisans.

 General Production Process